winitzki/scall/tutorial/programming_dhall.md

       in transform seed
 ```

-For this code, we need to have a function `F/ap` of type `F (a → b) → F a → F b`.
+For this code, we need to have a function `F/ap` with type `F (a → b) → F a → F b`.
-This function is typical of applicative functors.
+This function is typical of "applicative functors", which we will study later in this book.
 As long as the recursion scheme `F` is applicative, we will be able to implement `hylo_T` for `F`.

 ### Converting from the least fixpoint to the greatest fixpoint